Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 This is especially true for eCommerce shops and large content sites.

-Unlike other online businesses, choosing the best eCommerce URL pattern for SEO isn’t as easy as it sounds or reads on paper.
+Unlike other online businesses, selecting the best eCommerce URL pattern for SEO isn’t as straightforward as it sounds or appears on paper.
 Things aren’t straightforward with eCommerce permalink settings.

-However, you can include categories, subcategories, product types, and product variants in your permalink to make it easier for users to find content or products faster on your site.
+However, you can include categories, subcategories, product types, and product variants in your permalink to help users find content or products faster on your site.

-For example, an eCommerce site uses categories in its permalink and other variables, allowing users to know product type and additional helpful information.
+For example, an e-commerce site uses categories in its permalinks and other variables, allowing users to identify the product type and access additional helpful information.

 Here is a good example of an eCommerce store URL structure.

-This URL has the store’s main category as the cloth and subcategory, men’s wear, before the main product variants page URL, white T-shirt.
+https://www.example.com/store/category/cloths/menswear/white-t-shirt/This URL has the store’s main category as clothes and subcategory, men’s wear, before the main product variants page URL, white T-shirt.

 In WordPress, you can use the custom permalink variables to set your eCommerce URL structure.
 Use the %category% and %postname% variables to customize the URL part.